Call: 01299 270 313

 • Composition (articulating ideas in speech and writing)

 We recognise that both these elements are essential to success and we support the acquisition of both sets of skills through various methods.
 We recognise that these areas are clearly linked to the other aspects of English learning: speaking and listening, reading, grammar and vocabulary.
+These different areas are mapped out in the English Progression Document, linked below.

 Writing at Home